 Thompson began taking official and unofficial visits.
 Rumors were flying that he was leaning to UCLA then an unofficial to Kentucky (the eventual runner-up) became message board fodder and many felt the Wildcats led.

 In speaking with Thompson over the course of his recruitment, you always got the sense that he was proud of where his game came from and that playing time was going to be a major factor.
 Eventually, UNC showed him there was a need for a kid his size.

 "The perfect situation is to come in and play and hopefully start because there's a chance.
 I just want to play and be part of the team and contribute."

 Thompson received an early week visit from Roy Williams that set his mind at ease.
 He chatted with his mom after the visit and it wasn't too long after that he picked up the phone late Tuesday night and gave the commitment to the Tar Heels.

-"I liked UNC because of how they played, but I didn't think they were a leader.
+"I liked N.C. because of how they played but I didn't think they were a leader.
 The more times I talked to Coach Williams, it just kept getting better."

-Speaking of better, UNC's recruiting class now has the nation's top ranked point guard, top ranked shooting guard and No. 3 center.
-Plus, in-state scoring wing William Graves is aboard as Williams' first commitment earned from an in-state player since taking the job.
+Speaking of better, UNC's recruiting class now has the nation's top ranked point guard, shooting guard and No. 3 center.
+Plus, in-state scoring wing William Graves is aboard as Williams' first commitment from an in-state player since taking the job.

 Thompson says he's not done and hasn't reached his potential.
 As pre-senior year bloomer, the hype machine never got cranked up for him but don't think for a second he's not a big time prospect.
 He's merely a guy who took a little longer to figure it all out but when he did, college basketball's elite quickly took notice.